jckpn/RecursiveGPT/README.md

 ```
 ...and follow the prompts as given in the termimal.

+## How it works

-This works by splitting the file into chunks within the context window of ChatGPT (currently limited to 4096 tokens).
+This script works by splitting the file into chunks within the context window of ChatGPT (currently limited to 4096 tokens).
 You simply specify a prompt, and it'll get prepended to the start of each chunk.
 The ChatGPT outputs are recursively added to an output text file.

-Examples:
+## Examples

+Your prompts could be anything like:
 - _"Summarise the following lecture notes."_
 - _"Proofread the following, providing your response in the form 'original text' -> 'revised text'."_
 - _"Rewrite the following in the style of a pirate."_